Tirzah (Tell el-Farah North): Iron Age I

-Tell el-Far'ah was an important town in the early Iron Age, the center of a network of villages, one of five such networks that make up the Israelite settlement, starting around 1200 BCE, in the highlands between Jerusalem and the Jezreel Valley.
+Period VII: Tell el-Far'ah was an important town in the early Iron Age, the center of a network of villages, one of five such networks that make up the Israelite settlement, starting around 1150/1130 BCE, in the highlands between Jerusalem and the Jezreel Valley.
 Excavations from the Iron Age levels have produced numerous artifacts, including various figurines, arrowheads, spindle whorls, a model sanctuary, and Four room houses.
-The figurines include cow heads, cows nursing calves, horses, tambourine players, and figurines representing Asherah.
+The figurines include cow heads, cows nursing calves, horses, tambourine players, and figurines that may represent either Astarte or Asherah.